LLYS-Phys/dynamic-form-from-json/README.md

-# DynamicFormFromJson
+# Dynamic Form From JSON

 ## Overview

-DynamicFormFromJson is an Angular application that transforms JSON configurations into fully functional forms.
+"Dynamic Form From JSON" is an Angular application that transforms JSON configurations into fully functional forms.
 It enables developers to rapidly create complex, validated forms without writing HTML templates, supporting both individual fields and grouped inputs.
 The application generates a structured JSON output upon submission and includes a mock server for data autofill capabilities.

 ## Features